giuliojiang/UniSecrets/README.md

 ## Building

 Developed and tested on Ubuntu 16.04.
+It also works on OSX.
-It should work on OSX with minor modifications.
+Other UNIX based systems should be supported with possibly minor changes.

 Run `make` to install all npm modules.